tommybaw/Python-API-Guide/README.md

 [HTTP Methods: GET vs. POST](https://www.w3schools.com/tags/ref_httpmethods.asp)

-### Making cURL requests
+### c.
+Making cURL requests

-Now that you've learned about APIs, find out how to transfer data using a cURL command
+Now that you've learned about APIs, find out how to transfer data in the terminal using a cURL command

 [How to use the cURL command (youtube)](https://www.youtube.com/watch?v=WxUVU0b95Oc)